LetiMaradini/MICB475_25W2_Team_7/Meeting_Agenda_and_Minutes/Feb_24.md

 ### Proposed Schedule: ###
 - Have a good idea of what each of us has to do by the next meeting (March 3rd), so we can discuss if there are any questions
-- Get the figures for alpha/beta diversity ready by March 8th (can still discuss a little about it if there is any questions on March 10th meeting)
+- Get the figures for alpha/beta diversity, core microbiome, indicator taxa, and DESeq ready by March 8th (can still discuss a little about it if there is any questions on March 10th meeting)
 - Start Machine Learning right after that and get it done before the meeting Evelyn joins